Manual Handling Training Requirements for Irish Construction Workers

 Irish construction employs over one hundred thousand workers who perform manual handling daily.
 From labourers to skilled tradespeople, physical handling is fundamental to construction work.
 Getting the training right matters for both safety and employability.

-Who This Guide Addresses
+Who Is This Guide For?

 This guide speaks to construction workers, site managers, and contractors responsible for workforce compliance in Ireland.
 Whether you are entering the industry or managing training requirements for existing teams, understanding certification requirements supports informed decisions.